aioraa/odin-recipes/README.md

-Showcasing recipes created with HTML that saved my life during the pandemic
+Showcasing recipes created with HTML